 There is a wide range of provision for enrichment and extra-curricular activities both at lunchtime and after school.
 We offer both recreational and competitive clubs.
 The school competes regularly in fixtures against other local schools in a range of sports, but in particular rugby, football, cricket, hockey, netball, athletics and rounders.
-The boys’ rugby teams also compete in Saturday fixtures.
 We have produced many successful teams and individuals that have won competitions at District, County, Regional and National levels and we are very proud of all of these sporting achievements.
 Prince Henry’s also hold inter-form and house competitions throughout the year and have popular recreational clubs for boys and girls, such as the health and fitness club.

 This is all possible because Prince Henry’s boasts excellent facilities which include: a sports hall; a full size floodlit all weather pitch; five tennis courts; three outdoor and one indoor netball courts; an indoor gymnasium; two rugby pitches; two football pitches; an orienteering and cross country course; indoor and outdoor basketball courts; and a fitness suite which is used in lessons and for extra-curricular sessions.